 Bad tape error indicates detection of a bad spot on tape.
-Bad tape is defined as three or more consecutive characters missing followed by data within the period defined by the shutdown delay.
+Bad tape is defined as not reading two or more consecutive characters and then reading data within the period defined by the shutdown delay.
 The error bit is set by the tape control when this occurs.
-MTF and interrupt do not occur until the endof-record in which the error was detected.
+MTF and interrupt do not occur until the end-of-record in which the error was detected.

 2.6.12 Magnetic Tape Flag (MTF)

-The MTF for job done flag was described in paragraph 2.5.
+The MTF or job done flag is described in Paragraph 2.5.